Thandi Moraka

-Thandi Moraka is a South African politician who is currently serving as a Member of the Limpopo Provincial Legislature.
-She was Member of the Executive Council (MEC) for Sports, Arts and Culture in the Limpopo provincial government between July 2018 and October 2022.
-She is a member of the African National Congress (ANC) and in 2022 was elected to a five-year term on the party's National Executive Committee.
+Between 2009 and 2024, Moraka was a Member of the Limpopo Provincial Legislature.
+During that time she was Member of the Executive Council (MEC) for Sports, Arts and Culture in the Limpopo provincial government between July 2018 and October 2022.
+In December 2022 she was elected to a five-year term on the ANC's National Executive Committee.
 She formerly served as Deputy Secretary-General of the ANC Youth League from 2015 to 2019 and as a member of the Limpopo ANC's Provincial Executive Committee from 2018 to 2022.